macktic/sleeps2christmas/README.md

 There are 3 custom options:
 * tz: TimeZone any php recognised [TimeZone](https://www.php.net/manual/en/timezones.php)
 * td: Target day.
-In case you want a day other than christmas, containing at least day month and year [format](https://www.php.net/manual/en/function.date-parse.php)
+In case you want a day other than christmas, in any format recognised by [strtotime](https://www.php.net/manual/en/function.strtotime.php)
 * tdn: Target day name.
 So the script will know what to call your day

 You can call any number of options or none